SRINIVASAKALYANRAVIPATI/VAPT-ecommerce/README.md

 This project involved a comprehensive vulnerability assessment and penetration testing (VAPT) of a live e-commerce web application named Lifestyle Store.
-The goal was to identify security flaws in the application using manual testing techniques and industry-standard tools, and to provide a detailed report with actionable remediation guidelines.
+The goal was to identify security flaws and OWASP Top 10 Vulnerabilities in the application using manual testing techniques and industry-standard tools, and to provide a detailed report with actionable remediation guidelines.

 The assessment was carried out following the OWASP Top 10 2021 framework, focusing on web application vulnerabilities such as SQL Injection, Cross-Site Scripting, Insecure Direct Object References, Security Misconfigurations, and more.